Westland petrel: Mining on Barrytown Flats

 In 2021, Australian-owned Barrytown Joint Ventures Ltd applied for consents to mine ilmenite sands on 114 ha of private land on the Barrytown Flats between Canoe Creek and Deverys Creek.
 Over eight years up to 156,000 tonnes of sand per year would be extracted to a depth of 10-15 m, 24 hours a day, and processed on site, with the ore being transported to Westport or Greymouth for export.
 Locals had expressed concerns about noise, light pollution, heavy vehicle traffic, and Westland petrels being attracted to lights.
 In February 2022, the Grey District Council and the West Coast Regional Council declined an application to mine 5,000 tonnes of ilmenite sands per week, citing environmental concerns, including the potential effects on sensitive waterways and the risks to Westland petrels from vehicle activity and lights associated with the mining project.
+In October 2024, consents for the mining operation were granted, following the resolution of an appeal.
+The consents allow for mining for a 12 year period and the extraction of 4.8 million tonnes of mineral sands over an area of 63 ha.
+In full production, the mining operation will result in an average of 50 trucks per day travelling between the site and either Greymouth or Westport.